syncfusion-content/wpf-docs/wpf/Scheduler/Migrating-from-SfSchedule-to-SfScheduler.md

 * Support Recurrence pattern exception dates and exception appointments.
 * Support special time region for Timeslot views.

 N>  In the future, new features & enhancements will be added only in `SfScheduler`.
-It recommended using the  ` SfScheduler`.
+It is recommended to use the  ` SfScheduler`.

 The following table shows the API comparison between SfSchedule and SfScheduler.